johnConstant/CI_PP3_Hangman_Game/README.md

 ## Credits

 ### Code
+- Aleksandra Haniok [Github](https://github.com/aleksandracodes/CI_PP3_Connect4) used as a guide for my unit tests and README.md
 - [ASCII Art Generator](https://www.developmenttools.com/ascii-art-generator/#p=display&f=Graffiti&t=Type%20Something...) was used to create game title
 - Code Institute - for git template IDE and "Love Sandwiches - Essentials Project" which helped me with connecting the Google Spreadsheet to my project.
 - How to install a Python module, eg. [email validation](https://pypi.org/project/email-validator/Installing)